3D AOI connectivity is exceptionally important, but what about inspection quality? Part 2.

 IPC?

 When creating an inspection program for an AOI system, besides Cad and Gerber data, a finished PCB is required.
-The tolerance values of for example component offsets and solder joint volumes are then based on that PCB used for the programming.
+The tolerance values are then based on that PCB used for the programming.
 While this is not the wrong thing to do, if the PCB is visually inspected carefully and the results are satisfactory, it is still unknown whether the tolerances meet the IPC standard values.
 3D AOI’s should be a great tool for such tasks.

 Foreign Materials

-Another flaw of classic 2D AOI’s is in the detection of foreign materials, parts or objects that are not meant to be on the surface of a PCB.
-While every object has an XY dimension, it is quite a challenge to distinguish a very thin object, like for example something that is written with a marker on the PCB, or a piece of dust.
+Another flaw of classic 2D AOI’s is in the detection of foreign materials – parts or objects that are not meant to be on the surface of a PCB.
+While every object has an XY dimension, it is quite a challenge to distinguish a very thin object – for example something that is written with a marker on the PCB, or a piece of dust.
 Then 3D measurement with the Z information comes in handy.
 It’s still a challenge for some AOIs to skip certain areas, for example where components are placed, and include other areas where there are no test frames.

 Solder Joints